Introduction-to-Computer-Engineering/final-project-assignment-8-week-13-TylerFoose/README.md

 #### part II
 #### part a
-the three addresses are different because the binary makes them either one numerical value higher or lower
-#### part b
+the three addresses are the same the only difference between them is weather the binary ends in a 1 or a 0 indicating wheather its a read or write function.
 #### part c&d
 numerical value 57
 #### part e